aws-samples/aws-modernization-with-kong/content/pre-requsites/cli-tools-installation/_index.en.md

 #### Launching AWS Cloud9

-You can launch AWS CloudShell from the AWS Management Console by opening [this link](https://us-east-2.console.aws.amazon.com/cloud9/home?region=us-east-2).
+You can launch AWS Cloud9 from the AWS Management Console by opening [this link](https://us-east-2.console.aws.amazon.com/cloud9/home?region=us-east-2).

 1. Select Create environment
 2. Give it a name you like